 - Infraspinatus The infraspinatus muscle is a triangular-shaped muscle that is located at the back of the shoulder joint, on the back surface of the scapula.
-It attaches to the top of the humerus at the greater tubercle.
+It attaches to the top of the humerus.
 This muscle is one of the four muscles that form the rotator cuff, which functions to stabilize the shoulder joint.
-Specifically, the infraspinatus functions to keep the head of the humerus in its correct position against the scapula while the humerus is moved throughout the shoulder joint and to externally rotate the humerus. - Supraspinatus- The supraspinatus muscle runs along the top of the shoulder blade and inserts via the tendon at the top of the humerus.
+Like all rotator cuff muscles, the infraspinatus functions to stabilize the shoulder joint.
+Specifically, the infraspinatus functions to keep the head of the humerus in its correct position against the scapula while the humerus is moved throughout the shoulder joint. - tendon at the top of the arm (humerus bone).
 It is one of the rotator cuff muscles.
+This muscle is used to lift the arm up sideways and is also important in throwing sports as it is the muscle that holds the humerus in the shoulder when you release what you are throwing.